wutsungyu/Dynamic-Supply-Chain-Model-Nonlinear-cost-models/Dynamic Supply Chain Model Nonlinear cost models intro.md

 圖片 : [kaggle -- Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud)

-In this example, the above figure shows that
-when the purchase volume (q) is between 0~q1, the unit cost is p1;
+In this example, the above figure shows that when the purchase volume (q) is between 0 to q1, the unit cost is p1;

-when the purchase volume (q) is between q1~q2, the unit cost is p2;
+when the purchase volume (q) is between q1 to q2, the unit cost is p2;

-when the purchase volume (q) is In q2~q3, unit cost is p3
+when the purchase volume (q) is In q2 to q3, unit cost is p3

 The purchase cost under Linear model is p (unit cost) * q (quantity)